Why Large Product Teams Create Fragmented Experiences

 These are not technical abstractions.
 They are product primitives.

-Assigning teams to capabilities rather than journeys changes the nature of optimization:
+Assigning teams to capabilities rather than journeys changes what gets optimized:

-• The product evolves as a system rather than as stitched flows
+- The product evolves as a system rather than stitched flows

 The benefit is not just architectural.
 It is experiential.
-Users experience fewer seams because the product is built from shared primitives rather than isolated flows.
+Users encounter fewer seams because the product is built from shared primitives rather than parallel flows.

 This shift also exposes another issue: discovery itself is often structurally siloed.